-In the early 1980s, heroin and other opiate addicts were robbing pharmacies around the country because they were a source for pure narcotics of certain dosage.
+In the early 1980s, heroin and other opiate addicts were robbing pharmacies around the country because of they were a source for pure narcotics of certain dosage.
 U.S. Rep. Henry Hyde introduced legislation to make robbery of pharmacies a federal crime.
 I was the attorney who handled that legislation for the House Judiciary Committee, and we developed a bill that passed, P.L.
 98-305 (May 31, 1984), 18 U.S.C.
 2118.

 No one blamed the pharmacies or their customers!
 No one said, “Pharmacies are a magnet for crime!”
 Robbers look for opportunities where there is money or valuable property — banks, jewelry stores, fast food restaurants, liquor stores, etc. Criminologists and intelligent observers of crime don’t blame the victims.